cloudfoundry-attic/dea_ng/README.md

 vagrant plugin install vagrant-vbguest

 # Run test suite in Vagrant vm
-bin/test_in_vm
+bin/run_specs_in_vm.sh
 ```
+This will stand up the test virtual machine (if it is not already running) and run both the unit and integration
+suites.
 Note that the integration tests stage and run real applications, which requires an internet connection.
 They take 5-10 minutes to run, depending on your connection speed.

 To run tests individually, there is a bit of setup: